microsoft/PowerToys/doc/releases/tests-checklist-template.md

  - [ ] restart PT and verify that all module are still off in the settings page and they are actually inactive
  - [ ] turn on all the module, all module are now working
  - [ ] restart PT and verify that all module are still on in the settings page and they are actually working

+**Settings backup/restore:**
+ - [ ] In the General tab, create a backup of the settings.
+ - [ ] Change some settings in some PowerToys.
+ - [ ] Restore the settings in the General tab and verify the Settings you've applied were reset.

 ## Color Picker
 * Enable the Color Picker in settings and ensure that the hotkey brings up Color Picker